-The book is structured in three parts: ‘Introduction to the Science of Learning’ sets the scene for this emerging field of research; ‘Building an evidence base: research findings from the science of learning’ features findings by eminent international and national researchers in the field and provides an insight into some of the innovative research illustrating the depth, breadth and multi-disciplinarity of the research; and ‘Research to Reality’ focuses on the scaled-up implementation of research findings in authentic learning settings, and showcases research findings which are having impact in learning environments.
+The book is structured in three parts: ‘Introduction to the Science of Learning’ sets the scene for this emerging field of research; ‘Building an Evidence Base: research findings from the science of learning’ features findings by eminent international and national researchers in the field and provides an insight into some of the innovative research illustrating the depth, breadth and multi-disciplinarity of the research.
+The third section ‘Research to Reality’ focuses on the scaled-up implementation of research findings in authentic learning settings, and showcases research findings which are having impact in learning environments.

 This fascinating book is intended as a reference tool to create awareness among researchers, policy makers, and education practitioners of the research being undertaken in the science of learning field and its potential to impact student learning outcomes.

 John Hattie and Annita Nugent

 Part 1: Science of Learning: A Policy Perspective

 2. National Efforts in the Science of Learning: Case Reports from United States, Australia and Brazil